gregsandell/fox-python-test/README.md

 1. Task 1 - completed
 2. Task 2 - completed
-3. Task 3 - completed
+3. Task 3 - completed.
-4. Task 4 - problem with instructions...no broken `fib` function was provided
+4. Task 4 - Skipped because: problem with instructions...no broken `fib` function was provided
-5. Task 5 - not begun...ran out of time by Sunday evening
+5. Task 5 - completed

+> Note: Task 3 has a README of its own

 ## Testing tasks 1-3
 In the project root directory, enter `pytest` in a terminal